-The Company's Amended and Restated Inducement Award Plan (the "Inducement Plan"), which was adopted in March 2018 and most recently amended and restated in December 2021, provides for the grant of equity awards to new employees, including options, restricted stock awards, restricted stock units, performance awards, dividend equivalent awards, stock payment awards and stock appreciation rights.
-The aggregate number of shares of common stock which may be issued or transferred pursuant to awards under the Inducement Plan is 9,625,000 shares.
+The Company's Inducement Award Plan (the "Inducement Plan"), which was adopted in March 2018 without stockholder approval pursuant to Rule 5635(c)(4) of The Nasdaq Stock Market LLC listing rules ("Rule 5635(c)(4)") and most recently amended and restated in December 2021, provides for the grant of equity awards to new employees, including options, restricted stock awards, restricted stock units, performance awards, dividend equivalent awards, stock payment awards and stock appreciation rights.
+In accordance with Rule 5635(c)(4), awards under the Inducement Plan may only be made to a newly hired employee who has not previously been a member of the Company's Board of Directors, or an employee who is being rehired following a bona fide period of non-employment by us as a material inducement to the employee's entering into employment with us.
+The aggregate number of shares of common stock which may be issued or transferred pursuant to awards under the Inducement Plan is 192,500 shares.
 Any awards that forfeit, expire, lapse, or are settled for cash without the delivery of shares to the holder are available for the grant of an award under the Inducement Plan.
 Any shares repurchased by or surrendered to the Company that are returned shall be available for the grant of an award under the Inducement Plan.
 The payment of dividend equivalents in cash in conjunction with any outstanding award shall not be counted against the shares available for issuance under the Inducement Plan.
-As of December 31, 2021, there were 4,375,039 shares available for future grant under the Inducement Plan.
+As of December 31, 2022, there were 94,476 shares available for future grant under the Inducement Plan.